 Education & Current Research:

-Currently, Charlene is pursuing a PhD in Music and Health Sciences at The University of Toronto under the supervision of Dr. Michael Thaut.
+Charlene is currently a PhD Candidate in Music and Health Sciences at The University of Toronto under the supervision of Dr. Michael Thaut.
 Her research focus is vocal control and rehabilitation.

 During Charlene’s Doctoral studies, she was a student researcher at AIRS: Advancing Interdisciplinary Research in Singing.
 Working as an assistant to Dr. Darryl Edwards, Charlene worked on coding and developing vocal lesson educational models as well as investigating psychosocial mindfulness and learning optimization in the voice studio.

 Santoni, C., de Boer, G., Thaut, M., & Bressmann, T. (2018) (In Press).
 Influence of altered auditory feedback on oral-nasal balance in song.
 Journal of Voice.

 Lee, Y.S., Santoni, C. & Thaut, C. (2018) (In Press).
 Music, the Brain, and Health: Speech and Language, Oxford Handbook on Music and the Brain, Chapter 29.
 Oxford University Press.